ScreenPyHQ/screenpy/docs/topics/actors.rst

     Perry = AnActor.named("Perry").who_can(BrowseTheWeb.using_firefox())

 Now,
-Perry is able to attempt any actions which need the ability to |BrowseTheWeb|.
+Perry is able to attempt any Actions which need the Ability to |BrowseTheWeb|.
 Here's Perry attempting to click a link::

     from screenpy import Target